 I always like using this classic track to test headphones as it has both weighty bass and variety of treble flairs to it.
 And put simply, it sounds amazing on the TMA-2s.

 Being primarily a drum & bass DJ myself I love being able to feel the power and punch of the bass while not having even a hint of the drivers being anywhere near distorting.
-Meanwhile the highs were crisp and every element of the track was easily picked out and focused on as I wanted to.
+Meanwhile, the highs were crisp and every element of the track was easily picked out and focused on as I wanted to.
 This comes in particularly handy when beat matching irregular tracks where you can necessarily rely on the kick to sync tracks up.

 Building Your Own

 The headphones I was testing was the standard TMA-2 DJ setup but a really nice feature of the AIAIAI site is that you can fully customise your headphone setup.
-Everything from padding on the headband through to different cable styles and specific speaker units can be specified and chosen to match the exact sound and fit your after.
+Everything from padding on the headband through to different cable styles and specific speaker units can be specified and chosen to match the exact sound and fit you’re after.

 In the age of customizability, AIAIAI are really showing how it should be done.